charlesfayal/aws-iot-fleet-provisioning/README.md

 ## Security Considerations

+Securing the process of publishing a certificate back to the device via Lambda involves careful considerations.
+To ensure controlled communication exclusively between the Lambda function and the device, certain restrictions should be implemented.

-When creating policies for the claim certificate, we should allow the device to publish and subscribe to the topic under its own ID.
-We can create a policy like the following
+One of the primary steps involves crafting policies to manage the certificate claiming process.
+These policies should grant the device specific permissions, specifically enabling it to both publish and subscribe to a designated topic.
+These permissions should be tied to the unique device ID.
+Formulating a policy in line with these requirements would resemble the following:

 ```json
 {